 Students interested in this area should choose the Curriculum in Home Economics with Provision for Specialization.
-Students interested in becoming home or equipment advisers should substitute General Chemistry and Household Physics for Man's Physical World I and II.
 Students interested in becoming budget advisers should substitute Economics I, Sociology, and one other course for Man and the Social World I and II.